As you navigate land ownership and purchasing property, you may encounter road easements.

 All of these are recorded in the land records just like deeds or mortgages.

-If you’re interested in creating an easement, it’s best practice to create an easement in an agreement or declaration (rather than a deed) because this will help you address all of the issues pertaining to easements.
+If you’re interested in creating an easement, it’s best practice to use an easement in an agreement or declaration (rather than a deed) because this will help you address all of the issues pertaining to easements.

 After you’ve drawn up the document, get it notarized by a public notary with two witnesses present.